Skip to main content

 Is Trintellix covered by insurance?

 Many commercial health insurance plans, Medicare drug plans, Medicaid, and the VA cover Trintellix, but some insurance companies may require prior authorization.
-For most insured patients, however, out-of-pocket expenses will depend on the plan’s formulary, deductible, copay costs, or coinsurance percentage, if any.
+The Trintellix out-of-pocket cost with insurance will depend on the plan’s formulary, deductible, copay costs, or coinsurance, if any.

 How to get Trintellix without insurance

-Most antidepressants are affordable, but new brand-name treatments like Trintellix can be hard to pay for month after month.
-Pharmaceutical companies may offer patient assistance programs, rebates, or manufacturer coupons, but there are eligibility requirements and other hurdles to overcome.
-With some drugs, ordering a 90-day supply is cheaper than purchasing three 30-day prescriptions.
-Unfortunately, this isn’t true for Trintellix.
-Fortunately, patient assistance programs and 90-day prescriptions don’t exhaust all the options.
-Here are more ways to reduce the cost of Trintellix.
+Most antidepressants are affordable, but new brand-name treatments like Trintellix can be challenging to pay for month after month.
+Pharmaceutical companies may offer patient assistance programs, rebates, or manufacturer coupons, but eligibility requirements and other hurdles must be met.
+Fortunately, patient assistance programs and manufacturer offers don’t exhaust all the options.
+Here are more ways to reduce the cost of Trintellix without insurance.

 1. Start by using a SingleCare savings card